daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 SW Update|Upgrade Thing+ Gatweway software from remote

 - Connection<br>
-Thing+ Gateway connects hardware and Thing+ Cloud.
-One thing you need to do is launch Thing+ Gateway with APIKEY once.
-Thing+ Gateway sends sensors status, values periodically based on report interval.
+The Thing+ Gateway connects hardware to the Thing+ Cloud.
+One thing you need to do is launch the Thing+ Gateway with APIKEY once.
+The Thing+ Gateway sends sensors status and values periodically based on the report interval.

 - Discover <br>
-Thing+ Gateway sends connected sensors and actuators list to Thing+ Cloud.
-If sensors and actuators are hot pluged, Thing+ Gateway send updated list to Thing+ Cloud.
-If not using Discover features, User MUST add new sensors and actuators at Thing+ Portal.
+The Thing+ Gateway sends a connected sensors and actuators list to the Thing+ Cloud.
+If sensors and actuators are hot plugged, the Thing+ Gateway sends an updated list to Thing+ Cloud.
+If not using Discover features, the user MUST add new sensors and actuators manually via the Thing+ Portal.

 - TimeSync <br>
-Hardware time is MUST syncronized with server time.
-Thing+ Gateway is possible to syncronize time automatically.
+Hardware time MUST be syncronized with server time.
+The Thing+ Gateway can, however, syncronize time automatically.
-If you use Thing+ Gateway, there`s not thing to do releated time syncronization.
-Thing+ Gateway do everything.
+If you use the Thing+ Gateway, there`s nothing required for you to do related to time syncronization.
+The Thing+ Gateway handles everything.

 - Store DB <br>
-If network is disconnected, Thing+ Gateway saves sensors value to local storage.
-The saved sensor values will be published after network is reconnected.
+If your network is disconnected, the Thing+ Gateway saves sensors values to local storage.
+The saved sensor values will be published after the network is reconnected.

 ### 4.3 Device Agent

-Device Agent is a program reads sensors values and actuating actuators.
-It is programed by hardware vendors.
-Thing+ Gateway connects Device Agent with JSONRPC.
-Thing+ Gateway is JSONRPC Client and Device Agent is JSONRPC Server and the port number is 50800.
+Device Agent is a program that reads sensors values and actuates actuators.
+It is programed directly by hardware vendors.
+The Thing+ Gateway connects to the Device Agent with JSONRPC.
+The Thing+ Gateway is a JSONRPC Client and the Device Agent acts as a JSONRPC Server with a port number of 50800.

 Server|Device Agent
 :---|:---